kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataMapping.md

 ### Callback response

-Resolves to this updated `KuzzleDataMapping` object.
+Resolves to this updated `CollectionMapping` object.

 ## set